aearly1/Team-2/README.md

 Response: statement idicating that slot has been successfully deleted
 Example: "Successfully deleted slot"

-NOTEs:
-"courseID" is the object ID assigned by mongoose when the course object was created and placed in the course collection.
-It represents the course that the user is supposedly the coordinator of.
+NOTES (PLEASE READ VERRRRRRRRRRYYYYYY IMPORTANT!!!!!!!!!!!!!!!!):
 "slotID" is the object ID assigned by mongoose when the slot object was created and placed in the slot collection.
-It represents the object id of the slot that the course coordinator wants to update.
+It represents the object id of the slot that the course coordinator wants to delete.

+THE SLOTID WILL DIFFER EVERYTIME YOU SEED THE DATABASE.
+THERE IT WONT ALWAYS BE "5fdf4da964feaf10444d8c26".
+CHECK THE DATABASE FOR THE CORRECT SLOTID OF ONE OF SLOTS BELONGING TO THE EMBEDDED SYSTEMS COURSE.

 =================================================================================
 -----------------------------academicMemberRoutes--------------------------------
 =================================================================================
+IMPORTANT NOTE: TO BE ABLE TO USE THE ACADEMIC MEMBERS ROUTES, PLEASE USE THE /api/login ROUTE TO LOGIN USING EMAIL:shaka@guc.com AND PASSWORD: 12345

 Functionality: Academic member views their own schedule, seeing their teaching activities and replacements (if present).
 Route: /api/academicMember/schedule